Mohammad-y-abbass/generate-express-app/README.md

 - **Authentication Endpoints**: Generates authentication routes (signup & signin) with JWT support.
 - **TypeScript Support**: Type safety and modern JavaScript features are included by default.

+- Register a controller to the app by adding it to the array passed to the initializeApp function in index.ts

 ## Installation

 You can install the CLI tool globally or use `npx` to generate a project without installation.